forTEXT/katkit_toolbox/README.md

-# katkit_implementation
+# katkit_toolbox
-Implementation of KatKit as presented at DH2024
+Implementation of the KatKit toolbox as presented at DH2024